fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 problem with the least amount of complexity that are the real rock-stars of our profession.

-## Are You a Senior Developer When Problems No Longer Scare You?
+## Are You A Senior Developer When Problems No Longer Scare You?

 Not at all.
 Seniority is not determined by how you feel, it is determined by what you are able to do.